-The Regal Project is a 119.5 megawatt ("MW") alternating current ("AC") solar facility to be constructed near Rice, Minnesota in Benton County, and will cost approximately \$237.5 million to build.
-The Project was submitted as a self-build project into the Minnesota Power Solar RFP on January 15, 2024, and was the second lowest cost project bid into the RFP, after the Boswell Solar Project.
-The Project is proposed to consist of approximately 255,000 monocrystalline, bifacial solar modules and use single axis tracking technology mounted on conventional driven piles.
-The Project site will be connected to the 115 kilovolt ("kV") transmission system via a new substation called Two Rivers which will be constructed as part of the interconnection requirements for this project.
-This 119.5 MW Project will provide enough electricity to power approximately 29,400 homes.
+The Boswell Solar Project is an 85 megawatt ("MW") alternating current ("AC") solar facility to be constructed in Itasca County, Minnesota near BEC in Itasca County, and will cost approximately \$163.5 million to build.
+The Boswell Solar Project was submitted as a self-build project into the Minnesota Power Solar RFP on January 15, 2024, and was the lowest cost project bid into the RFP.
+Minnesota Power intends to apply for required state permits by the end of 2024 and intends to utilize MISO's Surplus Interconnection Service to leverage the existing interconnection rights at BEC Unit 3.
+The Project consists of land already under Minnesota Power ownership as well and leased land from multiple nearby landowners.
+The Project is proposed to consist of approximately 180,000 monocrystalline, bifacial solar modules and use single axis tracking technology mounted on conventional driven piles.
+The project site will be connected to the 230kV transmission system at the BEC 230 kV substation.
+This 85 MW Project will provide enough electricity to power approximately 20,300 homes.